dacxi/dacxi-coin-contract/README.md

 DXIToken is a standard ERC20 and EIP2612 ( `permit()` ) functionality token.
 It's also a burnable token.
 Token holders can burn their DXI through the `burn` method.

-It's initial supply is 10,000,000,000 DXI and has no supply cap in its launch.
+It's initial supply is 10,000,000,000 DXI and has no supply cap (although this can be changed in the future).

 An external smart contract is responsible to control the DXI inflation through the `mint()` method.
 The inflation smart contract will be developed and attached to the DXIToken in some future.
 Until than